Floorp-Projects/Floorp/dom/docs/ipc/process_model.rst

 The complete set of recognized process types is defined in `GeckoProcessTypes <https://searchfox.org/mozilla-central/source/xpcom/geckoprocesstypes_generator/geckoprocesstypes/__init__.py>`_.

-For more details on how process types are added and managed by IPC, see the process creation documentation.
-(FIXME: being added in `<https://phabricator.services.mozilla.com/D121871>`_)
+For more details on how process types are added and managed by IPC, see the process creation documentation :ref:`Gecko Processes`.

 Diagram
 -------